FLY FISHING BAVARIA

 Helping a novice

-This was one of those really successful fly fishing trips, caught my limit, helped a novice and outpaced the course fishermen with their giant maggots.
-It’s not always like that, the previous trip the course fisherman were hauling them out whilst I had a blank until I had a look at the giant maggots they were using.
+This was one of those successful fly-fishing trips that you remember.
+I had caught my limit, helped a novice and outpaced the course fishermen with their giant maggots.
+It’s not always like that.
+The previous trip the course fisherman were hauling them out whilst I had a blank.
+That is until I had a look at the giant maggots they were using.
 Changing to a fly of the same color worked a treat.

 Spiegelauer Strasse 15